-With such fastidious attention to detail throughout the game, it’s no surprise that this pelt trade also plays an important role in Arthur Morgan’s journey as well.
+With such fastidious attention to detail throughout the game, it’s no surprise that pelt trade also plays an important role in Arthur Morgan’s journey.
 Collecting and selling perfect pelts is not just a good source of income and how you access some of Arthur’s most stylish garments, but one of the most fun diversions in Red Dead Redemption 2 to boot.

 What to do with pelts and where to store animal pelts in Red Dead Redemption 2